semgrep/semgrep-docs/docs/troubleshooting/semgrep.md

           retention-days: 1
 ```

-### Other

-Logs for the action are always saved in `.semgrep_logs/`.
+### Retrieving Semgrep CI logs

+When you run `semgrep ci --config p/ci` logs are saved in `~/.semgrep/last.log`.
+Some more information can be found in `~/.semgrep/semgrep_rules.yml`.

+#### Legacy Semgrep Action

 There are two files, `semgrep_agent_logs` and `semgrep_agent_output`.
-The former is a more verbose logging of what happened; the second contains the output that the action collected for semgrep.
-If you are running in docker, you can find the logs there.
+The former is more verbose logging of what happened; the second contains the output that the action collected for semgrep.
+If you are running in Docker, you can find the logs there.

 ### Reproducing the run locally